proof88/PGE/PGE/PRRE/docpages/internal/menu-03-Glossary.md

 ## Fragment

 A screen-space position and some other data like output of a vertex shader (e.g. color, depth).
-Each fragment corresponds to a pixel in the frame buffer.
-There will be at least one fragment produced for every pixel area covered by the primitive being rasterized.
+There will be at least one fragment produced for every frame buffer pixel area covered by the primitive being rasterized.

 ## Raster Pipeline / ROP / Z-pipe